 Here's everything you need to know about compressed work schedules, including pros, cons and best practices for implementation.

-A compressed work week is becoming increasingly commonplace as more workplaces prioritize employee flexibility to attract and retain top talent.
-When planned and executed correctly, a compressed work week can greatly boost team productivity and morale.
+A compressed workweek is becoming an increasingly popular option as more workplaces prioritize employee flexibility to attract and retain top talent.
+When it’s planned and executed well, it can boost both productivity and morale.

-A compressed work schedule is when a full-time employee works a traditional work week, generally consisting of 35 to 40 hours, in fewer than five days.
-A compressed work week is a flexible option that allows employees to work more efficiently and achieve a more positive work-life balance without sacrificing a full-time salary or benefits.
+A compressed work schedule is when a full-time employee works a traditional workweek, generally 35 to 40 hours, in fewer than five days.
+It’s a flexible option that can help employees work more efficiently and maintain a better work-life balance without sacrificing full-time pay or benefits.

 “Compressed work schedules … give businesses the flexibility to meet the demands of the company, but [they] also [build] employee engagement,” explained Brenda Neckvatal, a group dynamics expert and crisis management coach.
 “Many employees would rather work [four 10-hour days] in exchange for an extra day off in the week.”

-There are various ways to set up a compressed work schedule, including the following popular options:
+There are several ways to set up a compressed work schedule, including the following popular options:

-If you’re thinking about implementing a compressed work schedule, consider the following essential tips during the planning process:
+If you’re thinking about implementing a compressed work schedule, consider the following tips as you plan:

-When planning and implementing a compressed work week, you must ask the right questions to avoid issues once an employee’s schedule changes.
+When planning and implementing a compressed workweek, you need to ask the right questions to avoid issues once schedules change.

 You should also consider your customers to ensure the new schedule doesn’t interfere with business demands and evaluate whether the workload will remain manageable during extended hours.
 A compressed work schedule might be fine for an overworked employee in the short term, but it could have adverse effects over time.

-To keep staff motivated, it’s important to get your employees’ buy-in so that everyone is on the same page and supportive of any changes being implemented.
-After all, the employees will be most affected by the shift.
+To keep staff motivated, it’s important to get employee buy-in so everyone is on the same page and supportive of any changes.
+After all, employees will be the most affected by the shift.

-If you’re ready to implement compressed work weeks, follow these best practices to increase your chances of success and ensure you have happy, thriving employees:
+If you’re ready to implement a compressed workweek, follow these best practices to increase your chances of success and keep employees satisfied and productive:

-Check your state’s rules and regulations regarding overtime and the legal limits for how many hours an employee can work per day to ensure you don’t violate employee rights or run afoul of labor laws.
+Be sure to review your state’s rules on overtime and daily hour limits so you don’t violate employee rights or run afoul of labor laws.

-A compressed work schedule can bring significant benefits to workers and employers, including the following.
+A compressed work schedule can bring meaningful benefits to both employees and employers, including the following:

-Employees who work a compressed schedule often find they have a better work-life balance, especially when it comes to personal errands or appointments that need to happen during standard business hours.
-Although these errands are difficult for a 9-to-5 employee to complete without taking time off, those with a compressed work week have more free time to complete personal tasks without using paid time off or losing pay.
+Employees who work a compressed schedule often find they have a better work-life balance, especially when it comes to handling personal errands or appointments during standard business hours.
+These tasks can be difficult for a traditional 9-to-5 employee to manage without taking time off, but a compressed schedule can make that easier without using paid time off or losing pay.

 “The biggest advantage of a compressed work schedule is that employees … spend less time commuting and have more time outside of work to take care of their personal duties,” said Christine Macdonald, managing partner at DCM Partnership.
 “This extra freedom and flexibility mean that employees will be more focused on the task at hand.”

-By working a shorter week, employees can organize their schedules to suit their lives.
-This gives them extra time to spend however they choose, whether that’s relaxing, spending time with family or taking care of personal matters.
-With the flexibility of a compressed work schedule, employees can get an additional scheduled day off without losing their full-time income and employee benefits.
+By working a shorter week, employees can structure their schedules around their lives.
+That extra day off gives them more time to recharge, spend time with family or take care of personal responsibilities.
+With a compressed work schedule, workers can gain that additional time without sacrificing full-time pay or important employee benefits.

-A compressed work week helps employers attract and retain talented team members who value flexibility.
-Additionally, businesses can broaden their hours of operation by having employees work extended hours on fewer days, rather than everyone working the same shift schedule.
+A compressed workweek can help employers attract and retain talented employees who value flexibility.
+It can also expand hours of operation by spreading work across fewer days, rather than having everyone follow the same schedule.

-This added flexibility can also lead to better attendance and fewer call-outs.
-With an extra day off built into their schedules, employees are less likely to miss work for personal errands or appointments, reducing unplanned absences and keeping productivity steady.
+This added flexibility can also help reduce workplace absenteeism.
+With an extra day built into their schedules, employees are less likely to miss work for personal errands or routine appointments, which helps keep productivity steady.

 Compressed work schedules may not be a good fit for every employee or workplace.
 Keep the following potential downsides in mind:

-Making the switch to longer shifts isn’t always easy, especially for people who’ve never worked anything other than a standard eight-hour day.
-Without the right support (at work and at home) and mindset, the longer hours can really take a toll, both mentally and physically.
+Switching to longer shifts isn’t always easy, especially for people who are used to a standard eight-hour day.
+Without the right support (at work and at home), longer hours can take a toll, both mentally and physically.

-For some, the long shifts, reduced supervision and absence of co-workers during certain hours can make it hard to stay engaged, leading to lower productivity.
+For some, the combination of long shifts, reduced supervision and fewer colleagues around during certain hours can make it harder to stay engaged, which may ultimately offset the productivity gains the schedule was meant to create.

 “Some employees … are able to maintain consistently strong work for an entire 10-hour shift, [while] others may check out mentally after hour six or seven, meaning you get fewer useful work hours from them under a compressed schedule,” said Matt Erhard, managing partner at recruiting firm Summit Search Group.
 “It all comes down to knowing your team, their work style and the type of work they do when you’re deciding whether compressed schedules can work for your team.”

-Although a compressed schedule can be beneficial to many employees, others may find it more inconvenient than helpful.
-While it offers extra personal time and calendar flexibility, it may also require employees to work hours that are less compatible with the schedules of others.
+Although a compressed schedule can benefit many employees, it may be less convenient for others.
+While it offers extra personal time and flexibility, it can also require longer hours that don’t align with typical schedules.

 Julie Thompson and Sean Peek contributed to this article.
 Source interviews were conducted for a previous version of this article.